huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Download to a local folder

 The recommended (and default) way to download files from the Hub is to use the cache-system.
 However, in some cases you want to download files and move them to a specific folder.
 This is useful to get a workflow closer to what git commands offer.
-You can do that using the `--local_dir` option.
+You can do that using the `--local-dir` option.

 A `./huggingface/` folder is created at the root of your local directory containing metadata about the downloaded files.
 This prevents re-downloading files if they're already up-to-date.
 If the metadata has changed, then the new file version is downloaded.
-This makes the `local_dir` optimized for pulling only the latest changes.
+This makes the `local-dir` optimized for pulling only the latest changes.

 <Tip>